DOES CRYOTHERAPY WORK FOR RUGBY ATHLETES?

 This practice of exposing tired limbs to sub-zero temperatures using ice baths/packs and liquid nitrogen has gained a lot of clout in rugby circles as a way of ensuring that players recover more quickly from matches and workouts.
 With whole-body cryotherapy (WBC) in a liquid-nitrogen chambers, the cold climate reaches minus 180 to 292 degrees Fahrenheit.

 This is meant to soothe muscle and joint pain with the utmost efficiency by increasing blood flow and reducing any inflammation.
-Indeed, a cryotherapy expert travelled with the team on the last British and Irish Lions tour in 2013.
+Indeed, a cryotherapy expert travelled with the team on the 2013 British and Irish Lions tour.
 So, here is what you need to know about the procedure.

 On with your white clogs and woolly gloves

 WBC is the real top-end of cryotherapy, where you enter a tall metal chamber in your underwear, white clogs or booties and white gloves for three minutes of subjection to those sub-zero blasts of liquid nitrogen every few seconds.